78carla/casino-dapp-blockend/README.md

 npm install --save -dev@nomiclabs/hardhat-etherscan //for verifing the contracts on the blockchain

-//For deploying the contract using sepolia network yarn hardhat run .scripts/fileName.ts --network sepolia
+//For deploying the contract using sepolia network yarn hardhat run ./scripts/DeploymentERC20.ts --network sepolia

-//For verifying your contract on sepolia npx hardhat verify --network sepolia addTheSmartContractAddress
+//For verifying your contract on sepolia npx hardhat verify --network sepolia addTheSmartContractAddress "argument 1"